Suspect arrested in Washington state grocery store shooting

 The Richland Fred Meyer remained closed Tuesday.

 Richland is about 200 miles (320 kilometers) southeast of Seattle.
-It’s part of the Tri-Cities metro area, which includes Kennewick and Pasco and has a combined population of more than 280,000.
+It’s part of the Tri-Cities metro area, including Kennewick and Pasco and has a combined population of more than 280,000.